tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Crypto_Converter/README.md

     * **Subtitle:** `Choose one crypto to convert.`

-    * Add one button per cryptocurrency as is shown below.
+    * Add one button per cryptocurrency, as is shown below.

     ![Card buttons](Images/card-slot-values.png)